2pisoftware/testrunner/README.txt

         - '../../cmfive-windowsAdaptation/system/templates'
         - '../../cmfive-windowsAdaptation/system/tests'
         - '../../cmfive-windowsAdaptation/system/vendor'

 GED
-- json parsing on 404 from cm5
+- json parsing on 404 from cm5 => FAQ
 - _data/install.sql is not copied over on second test run from cache/